Jabeur beats shaky Garcia at US Open to reach 2nd Slam final - NewsBreak

 Jabeur beats shaky Garcia at US Open to reach 2nd Slam final

-The No. 5-seeded Jabeur, a 28-year-old from Tunisia, was the runner-up at Wimbledon in July and now will be the first African woman to participate in a final at the U.S. Open in the professional era, which dates to 1968.
+The No. 5-seeded Jabeur, a 28-year-old from Tunisia, was the runner-up at the All England Club in July and now will be the first African woman to participate in a final at the U.S. Open in the professional era, which dates to 1968.

+“Feels more real, to be honest with you, just to be in the final again.
+At Wimbledon, I was kind of just living the dream, and I couldn’t believe it," Jabeur said after ending No. 17 Garcia's 13-match winning streak, which included a victory over 18-year-old American Coco Gauff in the quarterfinals.
+“Now just, I hope, I’m getting used to it. ...
+Now maybe I know what to do.”

 “After Wimbledon, (there was) a lot of pressure on me,” Jabeur said following a win that took barely more than an hour, “and I'm really relieved that I can back up my results.”

-Jabeur will try to collect her first major championship on Saturday when she meets the winner of the semifinal between No. 1 Iga Swiatek of Poland and No. 6 Aryna Sabalenka of Belarus.
+On Saturday, Jabeur will meet the winner of the semifinal between No. 1 Iga Swiatek of Poland and No. 6 Aryna Sabalenka of Belarus.

-None of the last four players in the women's bracket has ever made it to the final in New York.
+None of the last four players in the women's bracket had ever made it to the final in New York.

 The same goes for the men's semifinalists who will play Friday: No. 3 Carlos Alcaraz of Spain vs. No. 22 Frances Tiafoe of the United States, and No. 5 Casper Ruud of Norway vs. No. 27 Karen Khachanov of Russia.

 With four-time major champion Arantxa Sánchez Vicario in her guest box — they traded thumbs-up signals at match's end — Jabeur improved to 6-0 in semifinals this season and earned her tour-leading 92nd victory in all since the start of 2021.
-No. 91 came in the quarterfinals this week, when she defeated Ajla Tomljanovic, who eliminated Serena Williams in the third round.
+No. 91 came when she defeated Ajla Tomljanovic, who eliminated Serena Williams in the third round.

+To Jabeur's surprise, and delight, she heard her quarterfinal victory over Tomljanovic on Tuesday was drawing viewers back home, even though it was on TV the same night as a Champions League game between Juventus and Paris St. Germain.

+“In Tunisia, it’s all about soccer,” she said.
+“But people were not watching the game, they were watching my game, which is impressive to me.”

+Since pro players were first admitted to major tennis tournaments, never had an African woman or Arab woman been to a Slam final until she did that two months ago at Wimbledon, where she ended up losing to Elena Rybakina.

+In 2020, at the Australian Open, she became the first Arab woman to reach the quarterfinals at a major.
+Last year produced all sorts of milestones: first Arab player to break into the top 10 of the men’s or women’s rankings; first Arab to win a WTA title.

-Two months ago, Jabeur became the first the first African woman and Arab woman to get to Wimbledon's final, and ended up losing to Elena Rybakina.
-Now Jabeur, who dropped to her knees and let out a yell when the semifinal against Garcia ended and followed that up by laying on her back in the middle of the court, gets another shot at a trophy.
+“Definitely saying out loud what I want to do is part of me achieving things,” said Jabeur, who dropped to her knees and let out a yell when the semifinal against Garcia ended, then followed that up by laying on her back in the middle of the court.

-On this 75-degree (24 Celsius) evening under the lights in Arthur Ashe Stadium, Jabeur was not required to be at her best, but she was still rather good.
+“I’m sure it’s a lot of pressure on her shoulders,” said Garcia, a 28-year-old from France.
+“But she looks like to be managing it really well.”

 When Jabeur went up a break in the second to lead 3-1 merely 40 minutes in, the match was not yet won, but it might as well have been.